Integrated Nanodevices and Nanosystems Research (Inano)

 Inano’s Research Currently Focuses on

-- CMOS compatible nanoscale sensors and detectors for high bit rate datacom, telecom and quantum communication;
+- CMOS compatible nanoscale silicon, and III-V semiconductor based sensors and detectors for high bit rate data communication, telecommunication and quantum communication;

-- Imaging and sensing of faint signals of light, chemicals, bio-agents and disease;
+- Imaging and sensing of faint signals of light, chemicals, bio-agents, pathogens and disease;

-- Novel transistors, memory and storage devices and systems for normal and extreme environments;
+- Novel transistors, memory, storage devices and systems based on group IV and and wide bandgap semiconductors for normal and extreme environments;

 - Cost-effective energy harvesting technologies with ultra-high efficiency.